 The foundation stone for our main building (pictured) was laid in 1955.
 It was built with assistance from the Anglican Home Mission and designed as a large open space suitable for semi-permanent configuration as a “Church” but also able to be rearranged for other uses on a temporary basis.
-Several extensions have been done since then but the property is now at a stage where it needs a major refurbishment or complete replacement.
+Several extensions have been done since then but the property is now at a stage where it needs further significant upgrading.
 We are presently in discussion with the Diocese and Anglicare about the potential for a complete redevelopment of the property.

 The back entrance to the property is conveniently located directly off our easy access car park.
 This has led to the rear entrance , by default, being the one most used by regulars and visitors.